Lion Country Safari remains a roaring good time even during the Coronavirus, providing entertainment to South Florida families.

 Their drive-through safari is open, meaning you can see 1,000 animals roam on over 600 acres of wilderness from your own car.

-A special Coronavirus pricing of $17 per person allows you to pack the family in the car while observing social distancing and still have a wild time like I did with my son recently as we made the 90-minute drive north to West Palm.
+Their special Coronavirus pricing has slightly increased from $17 per person to $19.
+This allows you to pack the family in the car while observing social distancing and still have a wild time like I did with my son recently as we made the 90-minute drive north to West Palm.

 "We've been excited to welcome quite a few guests through our safari.
 People are enjoying the activity that they can enjoy from the comfort and safety of their own vehicle with their family and see a wild experience right outside their car window.
 There was actually a recent study by the Saint Louis Zoo that describes that a visit to the zoo, in a natural environment with animals or around animals, is actually really good for your mental and physical health," said Haley Passeser, public relations specialist at Lion Country Safari.